 Progressives go by a few names - no lined bifocals, PALs (Progressive Addition Lenses), multifocal lenses and so on.
 Progressives have the distance prescription at the top and gradually increase in power to your full reading prescription as you move down the lens.

-Because of the advancement of computer technology, we now have digital or High Definition Progressives, making peripheral vision better than ever before.
+Because of the advancement of computer technology, digital or High Definition Progressives, make peripheral vision better than ever before.
+This is the only type of progressive eyeglass lens we use at Wohl Optics.

-Progressive lenses are not a do all.
-They provide a great luxury and advancement in today’s fast paced world of computers and motion.
-They are meant to compliment your normal daily activities but reading, computer glasses and/or occupational glasses might still be needed for different lifestyles.
+Progressive lenses provide great luxury and advancement in today’s fast paced world of computers and motion.
+They are meant to compliment your day-to-day activities but readers, computer glasses and/or occupational glasses might still be necessary in different lifestyles.

 You now have a blended prescription immediately.
 There is no image jump or visible line on the lens.
 What this means for you is comfort, better vision and safety when driving.
 Focus is seamless and with no lines.
 Progressives allow you to adjust focus from one viewing distance to another naturally simply by moving your eye up and down, while dramatically reducing eye fatigue.